6 Warning Signs that You’re Being Gaslighted

 What to do if you think you’re being gaslighted

-Gaslighting is far more common than most people think—more than 43 million women and 38 million men will experience mental or emotional abuse by an intimate partner in their lifetime, according to data from the Centers For Disease Control and Prevention.
+Gaslighting may be more common than most people think.
+It’s one sign of emotional abuse, which more than 43 million women and 38 million men will experience by an intimate partner in their lifetime, according to data from the Centers For Disease Control and Prevention.

 The first step to ending gaslighting is to be able to recognize it when it’s happening, Stern says.
 You may come to see it on your own, but many gaslighting victims need help from family, friends, and/or a therapist to detangle all the lies and twisted memories, she says.
 (Endless self-doubt can also be an early sign of obsessive-compulsive disorder.)

 “I tell people to focus on how they feel during a conversation rather than what is ‘right,'” she says.
 “It’s OK to say, ‘I don’t care who is right or wrong, but the way you are talking to me is aggressive and abusive, and I won’t continue this conversation’.”

 Unfortunately, many gaslighters do not respond well to their victims standing up for themselves as it takes away their ability to control them, Sarkis says.
 “Often, the only way to stop the gaslighting is to walk away from the relationship,” she says.
 (Here are some other ways to stand up for yourself.)

 Once you decide to leave, you need to do it very carefully as it’s not uncommon for gaslighting to escalate to physical violence, Sarkis says.
 “Talk to your loved ones or a therapist and make a plan to leave safely,” she says.
 “Once you’ve left, you need to go full no-contact because they will try to ‘hoover’ you back in with promises and gifts.”